 We therefore weave our prayers around the globe, with our wreaths honoring the great Circle that is the Divine One.
 Lighting our weekly candles with our awareness on the four quarter points, or whatever you name as holy, we anchor our vision into manifestation.

 By this candlelight, we stand for the Light that is always Whole.
 With our prayers, we embrace the most ancient Divine One(s) whose name is Love.
-With our hands and hearts joined, now upon this threshold of change, we invoke the irrepressible dawning of healing, grace, and rebirth.
+With our hands and hearts joined, now stepping through the gate of change, we honor the sure and true dawning of healing, grace, and rebirth.

 With unfailing devotion, with all our courage, from within and without, we care for the Earth, Her resources, and all Her beings.